webgpu-native/webgpu-headers/doc/articles/Asynchronous Operations.md

 ### Mixed Sources {#Mixed-Sources}

-Asynchronous operations may originate from different sources.
-There are CPU-timeline operations and there are Queue-timeline operations.
-Within a _timed wait_, it is only valid to wait on `WGPUFuture`s originating from a single `WGPUQueue`.
-Waiting on two futures from different queues, or waiting on a Queue-timeline future and some other CPU-timeline future is an error.

-#### CPU-Timeline Operations
+Asynchronous operations come from different sources.
+Each event source produces events with an _exclusive device_ of type `Maybe<Device>`.

+When performing a timed wait, all `WGPUFuture`s must have the same "exclusive device".

+- A _device-exclusive queue event_, for which the "exclusive device" is `Some(device)`.
+- A _mixable event_, for which the "exclusive device" is `None`.

+Events:

+- Events which come from the CPU are always "mixable events".
     - ::wgpuInstanceRequestAdapter
     - ::wgpuAdapterRequestDevice
     - ::wgpuShaderModuleGetCompilationInfo
     - ::wgpuDeviceCreateRenderPipelineAsync
     - ::wgpuDeviceCreateComputePipelineAsync
     - ::wgpuDevicePopErrorScope

-#### Queue-Timeline Operations
+- Events which come from the GPU are "mixable events" *if* @ref WGPUFeatureName_MixableQueueEvents is enabled on the device, and "device-exclusive queue events" otherwise.
     - ::wgpuBufferMapAsync
     - ::wgpuQueueOnSubmittedWorkDone

 ## wgpuInstanceProcessEvents {#Process-Events}
 `void wgpuInstanceProcessEvents(WGPUInstance)`